KnudsenMorten/ClientInspectorV2/README.md

 [Link to see the complete list of provided Azure Workbooks](https://github.com/KnudsenMorten/ClientInspectorV2-DeploymentKit#azure-workbooks-part-of-deployment)

-## Azure Dashboards
 When deployed by ClientInSpectorV2-DeploymentKit, you will have access to sample Azure Dashboards to get you started.
 They are created based on pinned parts from Azure Workbooks.

-The idea of the dashboards are that they will show where your infrastucture if drifting from best practice.
-Think of them as KPIs, where we might not be in control.

-Instead of having a task with patching and managing antivirus, we will have KPIs, which will show, where computers are **not** patched - or where realtime protection in anvirus is not running - or machines which has bluesceened during the last 24 hours.

 Each of the dashboards are based on Azure Workbooks, so if you want to drill down, you can click on a link and will get access to the detailed information.